 - Jack up the car.
 Secure the vehicle with jack stands and place wheel chocks behind the wheels that remain on the ground.

 - Remove the splash shield.
-If you are changing the front propeller shaft, remove all two splash shields as it will be more comfortable to access the propeller shaft.
+If you are changing the front propeller shaft, remove all two splash shields, as it will be more comfortable to access the propeller shaft.

-- To get to the top bolts, you will need to lift the wheels at the front or back, depending on which shaft you are changing, to turn the shaft.
-If you have to put the car on neutral to spin the driveshaft, do so without getting under the car.
+- To get to the top bolts, you must lift the wheels at the front or back to turn the shaft, depending on which shaft you are changing.
+If you must put the car on neutral to spin the driveshaft, do so without getting under the car.
 Put the car back in Park and set the Parking brakes before you get back under the vehicle.

 You can buy the part from the dealer or online and have an independent repair shop install it.
 The cheapest option is to buy a used propeller shaft from another vehicle and install it yourself.

 Going with a used drive shaft can save you hundreds of dollars, but the downside is that you do not know how long the used part will perform as expected or if it will be properly balanced.

 We hope you find the Mercedes Driveshaft Propeller Shaft Replacement Guide helpful.
 Check these troubleshooting and repair guides for more help on your Mercedes-Benz vehicle.